pojntfx/pojde/README.md

 - [Trusting self-signed SSL certificates (Chrome on macOS)](https://www.youtube.com/watch?v=_PJc7RcMnw8)
 - [Trusting self signed SSL certificates (Chrome on Windows)](https://www.youtube.com/watch?v=gyQ9IIxE3vc)

-Note that you'll have to select the CA certificate you've downloaded in the step before, not download the certificate as described in the videos.
+Note that you'll have to **select the CA certificate you've downloaded in the step before**, not download the certificate as described in the videos.

 Once you've done so, list your instances with `pojdectl-ng list`: